FlippED: An ED Original style wherein two bloggers come together to share their opposing or orthogonal perspectives on an interesting subject.

 Case in point: Once, on boarding a general compartment in the Mumbai local, a man asked me to disembark the “gents” compartment because it was troublesome for everyone when ladies got on.

 Now, see, there’s no such thing as a “gents” compartment.
 It is a general compartment, I can board it if I want to, and I told him as much.

 Like other forms of violence prevention which promote the idea of “your safety, your responsibility”, women-only transportation leaves openings for victim-blaming.

 Women who choose to not travel by ladies-only coaches are seen as fair game sometimes.
 The ‘why are they here if not to be felt up’ logic.

 Women need to be able to occupy public spaces and use public transport in the same way that men do.
 We need to be able to commute to work and walk the streets without fear – and a women-only train car doesn’t do anything but offer a temporary solution filled with too many gaps.

-Clearly, our bloggers are bloggers stand firmly by their opinion on this topic.
+Clearly, our bloggers stand firmly by their opinion on this topic.
 But, after reading both sides of the argument, what do you think?